 Problems, issues, and downsides

 Probably the biggest tradeoff on the Hiboy Max3 scooter is the lack of a front brake.
-In fact, the scooter has only a rear disc brake and an additional electronic brake in the motor, but both of them are activated using the same lever.
+In fact, the scooter only has a rear disc brake and an additional electronic brake in the motor, but both of them are activated using the same lever.
 While this does make riding the scooter a bit easier, it’s far less practical and makes the braking distance much bigger.

 How does the Hiboy Max3 compare to other electric scooters?